mach-composer/mach-composer-cli/docs/src/tutorial/aws/step-4-setup-aws-site.md

 For this account we will create:

 1. Terraform state backend
-2. `deploy` IAM role for MACH to manage your resources
+2. `deploy` IAM role for MACH Composer to manage your resources

 ### 1. Create AWS account

 - In your AWS console, go to **My Organization** and choose **Add accounts**
 - For your new account choose a name like `your-project-tst`
 - As **IAM role name** enter `admin`

 ### 2. Setup your Terraform configuration

 Within your `mach-account` directory [^1] create the following files: